Football clubs in Spain – Region by region

 Murcia

-You have to dive down to the Primera Federacion before you find any football action in the region of Murcia, with Cartagena relegated from the second tier in 2025.
-They’ll have derbies against Real Murcia to look forward to in the 2025/26 season.
+You also have to dive down to the Primera Federacion before you find any football action in the region of Murcia, with Cartagena relegated from the second tier in 2025.
+They’ll have derbies against Real Murcia and Aguilas to look forward to this term.

 The Murcia clubs